 The Directives are based on a dichotomy between direct discrimination, which cannot be justified, and indirect discrimination, which is open to objective justification.
-Most countries have complied with this approach, although there are some states where it may be argued that national law continues to permit the justification of direct discrimination (e.g. Romania).
+Most countries have complied with this approach, although there are some states where it may be argued that national law continues to permit the justification of direct discrimination (e.g. Latvia252 and Slovenia).
+In Romania, justifications of direct discrimination were allowed in the field of access to goods and services including housing until 2013 when the legislation was amended through the adoption of an emergency ordinance.253